refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 <br />

-**refine** will consume this method using the `useIsAuthenticated` hook which is used for checking if the user is authenticated.
+**Refine** will consume this method using the `useIsAuthenticated` hook which is used for checking if the user is authenticated.

 ```tsx
 import { useIsAuthenticated } from "@refinedev/core";